psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 parent: Linux
 nav_order: 7
 ---
-*WORK IN PROGRESS as of 2019-08-30*

 # Installation and configuration of Home Assistant
 {: .no_toc }
-This is how I used Home Assistant to send me events through Apple's Home app, with the help of an Ubuntu installation allocated on a ~~VM in ESXi 6.7~~ Proxmox Virtual Environment 6.1-5 with USB devices passed through the host.
+This is how I used Home Assistant to send me events through Apple's Home app, with the help of an Ubuntu installation allocated in a Proxmox Virtual Environment 6.1-5 with USB devices passed through the host.

 I have some lights, a smartlock, some devices to measure temperature and, hm, what else, a motion detector that triggers the light if it is dark.
 This howto came to life when I decided to use Proxmox instead of ESXi.

+I am basically following this guide: [https://www.home-assistant.io/docs/installation/raspberry-pi/](https://www.home-assistant.io/docs/installation/raspberry-pi/)

 ## Table of contents
 {: .no_toc .text-delta }